Recently Spotlighted Donors

 "Tennessee Tech students receive a diverse education taught in a hands-on environment," Ye added.
 "Their well-rounded education, proven ability to succeed, and passion for the industry enable Tennessee Tech graduates to fit well within DENSO's culture and working environment.
 Our relationship with Tennessee Tech has been instrumental in providing quality associates in diverse areas across the workforce."

-Marietta Tiller and Ron Tiller, Interdisciplinary Studies '10
+Ron Tiller, Interdisciplinary Studies '10

 On May 8, 2010, Ron Tiller walked across the Hooper Eblen stage to accept his bachelor's degree.
 But there was something different about the presentation of this degree.
 Tiller was 76 years old.